jruby/jrubyfx/README.md

 JRubyFX
 =======
-JRubyFX is a pure ruby wrapper for JavaFX 2.x with FXML support
+JRubyFX is a pure ruby wrapper for JavaFX 2.2+ with FXML support

 Status
 ------
 JRubyFX master should be usable in its current form and able to run simple FXML apps if used properly (see Issues).
-FXML syntax in master is very different from 0.9 series currently on rubygems and not yet fully stabilized in master.
-Use 0.9.2 if you care about this.
+FXML syntax in master/1.0 is very different from 0.9 series.
+Please see the [JRubyFX github wiki](https://github.com/jruby/jrubyfx/wiki/) for more details.

 Install
 -----